 Fibroids Uterine Fibroids Uterine fibroids are benign uterine tumors of smooth muscle origin.
 Fibroids frequently cause abnormal uterine bleeding, pelvic pain and pressure, urinary and intestinal symptoms, and pregnancy... read more obstructing the fallopian tubes or distorting the uterine cavity

-Endometriosis Endometriosis In endometriosis, functioning endometrial tissue is implanted in the pelvis outside the uterine cavity.
-Symptoms depend on location of the implants and may include dysmenorrhea, dyspareunia... read more can cause tubal, uterine, or other lesions that impair fertility.
+Endometriosis Endometriosis In endometriosis, functioning endometrial cells are implanted in the pelvis outside the uterine cavity.
+Symptoms depend on location of the implants.
+The classic triad of symptoms is dysmenorrhea... read more can cause tubal, uterine, or other lesions that impair fertility.

 All infertility evaluations include assessment of the fallopian tubes.